 Life can sometimes feel overwhelming - whether through grief, loss, big transitions, or the quieter struggles that build up over time.
 You may feel stuck, anxious, low in mood, or unsure how to move forward.

 Hi, I’m Daniela.
-I offer a warm, steady and accepting space where you don't have to hold everything together on your own.
-Together, we’ll gently explore what feels difficult right now and help you find a more grounded, supportive way forward.
+I offer a warm, steady and accepting space in Lewes, Brighton & Hove and online, where you don’t have to hold everything together on your own.

 Therapy offers a space for change and growth.
 You may be feeling stuck, overwhelmed, or unsure how to move forward - perhaps experiencing low mood, anxiety, or a sense that your usual ways of coping no longer feel helpful.